inscidar/inscidar/paper.md

 ### Most common accessibility issues
 <figure>
 <img src="{{ "/assets/papers/2025-analysis-figure-1.png" | relative_url }}" alt="Two subfigures.
 On the top, three histograms are shown for Data Portals, Journal Websites, and US Government Websites.
 On the bottom, a dot plot is shown for three resource types."/>
-<figcaption><strong>Fig. 1: Accessibility issues found on life sciences websites.</strong> Proportion of pages with issues in terms of their (A) overall impact, (B) criticality, i.e., whether the issue is likely to block users performing tasks entirely, (C) whether they are related to the perception of and interaction with data (e.g., issues in tables), (D) WCAG levels[^25], and (E) difficulty to fix in post-deployment (e.g., using browser extensions to work around accessibility issues in already deployed websites); (F) Top 10 most frequently observed accessibility issues.
+<figcaption><strong>Fig. 1: Accessibility issues found on life sciences websites.</strong> Proportion of pages with issues in terms of their (A) overall impact, (B) criticality, i.e., whether the issue is likely to block users performing tasks entirely, (C) whether they are related to the perception of and interaction with data (e.g., issues in tables), (D) WCAG levels, and (E) difficulty to fix in post-deployment (e.g., using browser extensions to work around accessibility issues in already deployed websites); (F) Top 10 most frequently observed accessibility issues.
 The proportion of pages with (G) missing labels and (H) image-related and table-related issues.</figcaption>
 </figure>

 We analyzed accessibility issues after categorizing them based on several criteria (refer to the Methods section for details).
 Overall, more than half of the life sciences websites—74.8% data portals and 69.1% journal websites—contain “severe" accessibility issues (Fig. 1A).
 The severe accessibility issues are identified in our analysis (refer to Methods) by testing several criteria, such as their criticality in performing user tasks and difficulty to fix (Table 1).
 Most importantly, almost all websites contain issues that (1) can critically block users from performing data-related tasks (Fig. 1B and 1C), (2) are related to minimum WCAG requirements (Fig. 1D), and (3) cannot be easily fixed after the deployment of the websites (Fig. 1E) (e.g., using a browser extension to fix issues on existing websites).
 A typical example is the absence of required labels (Fig. 1G), such as missing alternative text (or “alt text") for images and links, which is one of the most frequently identified accessibility issues on data portals and journal websites (Fig. 1F).
 Other common types of issues are ill-structured web pages (e.g., broken heading structure that makes it difficult to navigate a web page with a keyboard and a screen reader) and low color contrast (e.g., links that are hard to distinguish from regular text for low-vision users).